muzammil91naseer/CrowdSource/README.md

 </p>
 <h1> ## About CrowdSource </h1>

-CrowdSource is laravel based crowd sourcing platform develped as a hobby project.
+CrowdSource is laravel based crowd sourcing platform developed as a hobby project.

 ## About Laravel